 You will experience pain after your surgery.
 Pain of varying intensity and duration may occur and persist after surgery.
-If you are a chronic pain patient followed by a pain therapy practitioner, you may be asked to see this practitioner preoperatively to assist you in the management of your pain disorder during the post-operative period.
-Chronic pain may occur infrequently from nerves becoming trapped in scar tissues or due to tissue stretching.
+If you are a chronic pain patient followed by a pain therapy practitioner, you may be asked to see this practitioner pre-operatively to assist you in the management of your pain disorder during the post-operative period.
+Chronic pain may occur very infrequently from nerves becoming trapped in the scar tissue, or due to tissue stretching.

-There are nerve endings that may be affected by healing scars from the surgery.
-While there may not be a major nerve injury, small nerve endings may become too active during the healing period, producing a painful or oversensitive area when they are involved with scar tissues.
-Often, massages and early nonsurgical interventions can resolve this issue.
+There are nerve endings that may become associated with healing scars from surgery.
+While there may not be a major nerve injury, the small nerve endings may become too active during the healing period, producing a painful or oversensitive area due to the small sensory nerve embedded within the scar tissue.
+Often, massage and early non-surgical intervention can resolve this issue.
 It is important to discuss post-surgical pain with your surgeon.